 By Madeline Bocaro ©

-My favorite album opening track is Alice Cooper’s bombastic ‘Hello Hurray’ on Billion Dollar Babies in 1973.
+My favorite first album track is Alice Cooper’s bombastic ‘Hello Hurray’ on Billion Dollar Babies in 1973.
 Let the show begin!

 ‘Ready as this audience’ that’s coming here to dream / loving every second, every movement, every scream”

 That is how exciting rock concerts used to be – especially seeing the spectacular original Alice Cooper Group!
 We would hang on every word and movement – and it was a true spectacle!
 And those were the days when an album came with all kinds of goodies like panties inside a school desk (School’s Out) , gigantic billion dollar bills and a fold-out wallet jacket with Billion Dollar Babies!